jamalahmedmaaz/osj-code/april-2012/article.md

 Here we say that a number `n` is prime if it is not divisible by any number between `2` and `n - 1`.
-The `all` function takes a predicate and a list and will return `True` if the predicate evaluates to true for all items in the list, otherwise it returns `False`.
+The `all` function takes a predicate and a list and will return `True` if the predicate evaluates to `True` for all items in the list, otherwise it returns `False`.

 We can test this in `ghci` by listing the first ten primes: